-Mesmac continues to offer a wide range of services, including advice, guidance and counselling sessions particularly around health issues to LGBT people of all ages and their friends and families.
-We continue to fund Mesmac, but the service to the city is becoming increasingly stretched as funding from neighbouring areas has been withdrawn.
+MESMAC continues to offer a wide range of services, including advice, guidance and counselling sessions particularly around health issues to LGBT people of all ages and their friends and families.
+We continue to fund MESMAC, but the service to the city is becoming increasingly stretched as funding from neighbouring areas has been withdrawn.

 Stonewall, a national LGBT charity and campaigning organisation, has recognised us for the work we do to support LGBT people both in the workplace and in the community.
-We are ranked as one of the best employers in the country for our commitment to equality and diversity - fifth out of 100 in the Stonewall Workplace Equality Index and the top local authority.
+In the 2020, Stonewall Workplace Equality Index we have been ranked as the number one employer in the country for our commitment to equality and diversity.
+We have also been named as a top employer for transgender staff.